niebardzo/PyOpenGL/README.md

 ![Figure](../master/static/figure.gif)

-# Install Dependecies
+# Install Dependencies

-Recommended way to install all dependecies
+The recommended way to install all dependencies

     pipenv install

 # How to run

-After all requirements are covered run the script typing
+After all, requirements are covered run the script typing

     python3 script.py